happnz/sequelize-transactional-decorator/README.md

 }));
 ```

+### Testing with `@Transactional`
-However, you can test your code with `@Transactional` as usual, if you configure it in tests following the same steps described above.
+You can test your code with `@Transactional` as usual, if you configure it in tests following the same steps described above.

+**NOTE**: you will have to run your tests sequentially (which may be slower) rather than in parallel.
+This is because only one simultaneous Sequelize connection is supported in order for decorator to work.
+For example, in jest you will need to use `--runInBand` option.